karthik-kalakada/mkdocs/docs/security.md

 ## Addressing Security Concerns
 We understand the importance of security for our customers.
 Here are the steps we take to safeguard your information:

-- Data Encryption: All data, both in transit and at rest, is encrypted using industry standard encryption protocols.
+- **Data Encryption**: All data, both in transit and at rest, is encrypted using industry standard encryption protocols.
 This ensures that your data is protected from unauthorized access.
-- Compliance and Certifications: CloudPi complies with major industry standards and regulations to ensure that we meet the highest security benchmarks.
+- **Compliance and Certifications:** CloudPi complies with major industry standards and regulations to ensure that we meet the highest security benchmarks.
-- Regular Security Audits: Our systems undergo regular security audits to identify and rectify any vulnerabilities, ensuring that our defenses remain robust against emerging threats.
+- **Regular Security Audits:** Our systems undergo regular security audits to identify and rectify any vulnerabilities, ensuring that our defenses remain robust against emerging threats.
-- Transparent Privacy Policies: We are committed to transparency regarding how we handle your data.
+- **Transparent Privacy Policies:** We are committed to transparency regarding how we handle your data.
 Our privacy policies clearly outline how data is collected, used, and protected.

 ## How to Grant Access
 To set up CloudPi, follow these steps to grant read-only access securely:

 - Navigate to the IAM (Identity and Access Management) section of your cloud provider.
 - Create a new role specifically for CloudPi with predefined policies that restrict